huy9997/SimpleWrestling/README.md

 DB_DEV_PASSWORD=
 `

-How to run the project:
+How to run the development project:

 Run Frontend